-D. Connect the three AC main power wires (Phases A, B and C) to their respective positions as labeled on terminal block TB1.
-After all conductors are connected to each of their respective terminal block positions and tightened to 7 in-lb, verify that each terminal block screw is securely fastened by gently tugging on each conductor.
-Verify that no conductor wires are frayed or shorting to adjacent terminal block positions.
+d.
+Connect the three AC main power wires (Phases A, B and C) to their respective positions as labeled on terminal block TB1 and tighten to 7 in-lb.
+After all conductors are connected to each of their respective terminal block positions and tightened down, verify that each terminal block screw is securely fastened by gently tugging on each conductor.